Tiki Dog Food receives the Advisor’s top rating of 5 stars.

 The second ingredient is brown rice, a complex carbohydrate that (once cooked) can be fairly easy to digest.
 However, aside from its natural energy content, rice is of only modest nutritional value to a dog.

-The fourth item includes egg.
+The fourth ingredient is eggs.
 Eggs are easy to digest and have an exceptionally high biological value.

-The fifth item is salmon broth.
+The fifth ingredient is salmon broth.
 Broths are nutritionally empty.
-But because they add both flavor and moisture to a dog food they are a common finding in many canned products.
+But because they add both flavor and moisture to a dog food they are a common addition component in many canned products.

-The sixth ingredient is garlic, which can be controversial.
+The sixth ingredient is garlic, which can be a controversial item.
 Although most experts favor the ingredient for its numerous health benefits, garlic (in rare cases) has been linked to Heinz body anemia in dogs.1

 However, the limited professional literature we surveyed provided no definitive warnings regarding the use of garlic — especially when used in small amounts (as it likely is here).